dan-danache/hubitat/lgtv-drivers/README.md

 - Get All Activities - Populate the **Activities** attribute with available options for the **Start Activity** command
 - Get Current Activity - Not actually needed as the current activity (running app) is automatically detected
 - Start Activity - Start the specified app on the TV

+### Media control
+- Start, Pause, Stop the current file loaded in the Media Player app
 - Start Video - Play the specified video file in Media Player app
 - Start Web Page - Open the specified URL in Web Browser app